dparret/simple-race-timer/README.md

 ![The starting page](images/home.png)

 At that moment, the timer goes live!
 Then, on the finish line, it's only about providing the athlete's race number and record the time when crossing the finish line.
+For groups arriving to the finish line, the "same time" feature will let all race numbers have the same time (the order matter tho).
 ![Saving times with race numbers](images/record.png)

 The results can be downloaded at any time in a csv format.